 Signs that Baby is Drinking

 Parents sometimes think they do not have enough milk for their babies, or they think that their babies are not getting enough milk.
 You can carefully watch your baby’s feeding patterns and behaviour to ensure your baby is feeding effectively and getting enough milk.
-It’s important to know the signs that your baby is getting plenty to drink:
+It’s important to know the signs that your baby is getting plenty to drink.
+See Low Milk Production for more information.

 - Baby is gaining weight.